 On many occasions I would see this woman roaming around my world.
 She wore a large hat and flowered dress and moved up and down, bending and dancing among the others around me.
 I sometimes saw her carry a bucket, but I could not see what was in it.
 All I could fathom was that for some reason, I was not allowed to ride in the bucket and frolic around the yard with her.
 I wondered about her and knew that she was somehow responsible for this world of mine.

 And then there was this man.
 I would sometimes see him near the giants and sometimes they would pick him up and bring him to the sky.
-I wished I could go up there and see what they saw, but I was still very content with my little spot.
+I wished I could go up there and see what they saw, but I was still very content in my little spot.

 One day, something started to happen to me, there was something inside me, starting to grow and before I knew it my arms began to stretch up and away from my body and feet.
 There would be little birds come to visit me and these little buzzing bugs who would land and softly walk on my skin.